Lackawanna Limited wreck: Accident

 On August 30, 1943, the Delaware, Lackawanna and Western Railroad's New York-to-Buffalo Lackawanna Limited train with 500 passengers aboard departed from Hoboken, New Jersey, on time at 9:20 a.m.
 It left Binghamton at 2:50 p.m.
 (30 minutes behind schedule), and traveled the 120 mi to the crash site in approximately three hours.
 The train was pulled by a Hudson steam locomotive.
 The freight train with which it collided was traveling from Elmira to Mount Morris.
 It had backed into a siding to allow the passenger train, with its thirteen-passenger cars and two mail cars, to pass, but then moved back onto the main line while switching freight cars at a furniture factory.
 At 5:22 p.m., the passenger train sideswiped the engine of the freight train and derailed.
-The locomotive of the freight train scraped the sides of several cars before causing severe damage to the fifth passenger coach.
+The freight train locomotive scraped the sides of several cars before causing severe damage to the fifth passenger coach.
 The impact tore open the side of that car, and boiler steam from the damaged freight engine, now on its side, shot into the coach.

 Many people were trapped in the coach and some were able to escape by breaking windows.
-Other passengers from rear cars also broke windows to vent the steam and free trapped passengers.
+Other passengers from the rear cars also broke windows to vent the steam and free trapped passengers.
 This car sustained the most severe damage and accounted for most of the fatalities.
 All but one of the fatalities were caused by internal or external scalding by the boiler steam.
 Another 114 people were injured, with at least 56 requiring hospitalization.
 The freight train had ignored a stop signal and moved onto the passenger train's track.